mdtanvirislamrakib/PHUDU-Medical/README.md

-# Create a professional README file for the medical website (frontend only with React)

-medical_readme = """
 # 🏥 MediCare - A Modern Medical Website

 **MediCare** is a responsive, frontend-only medical web application built using modern web technologies like React and Tailwind CSS.
 It is designed to provide a clean, intuitive, and professional user interface for showcasing medical services, doctor profiles, statistics, and health-related content.